ying531/condinf/README.md

 | `folds`        | Optional, a list of two folds of indices for sample splitting; can be useful to control sample splitting |
 | `verbose`      | Optional, whether or not to print summary of conditional inference; default `TRUE` |

 To use `alg = 'grf'` as the regressor, the R package `grf` is required to be installed.
+Also, if you do not specify `alg` or set `alg = 'loess'`, then the column dimension of `df.cond` should be no greater than 3.

 | Output         | Description                                                  |
 | -------------- | ------------------------------------------------------------ |